govuk-one-login/fraud-rpt/README.md

 ### Public Key function

-The Public Key function is triggered by an API call to retrive the public key used by the SSF receiver to verify the SET.
+The Public Key function is triggered by an API call to retrive the public key used by the receiver to verify the SET.

 This function: